MDSC By-Laws as of September 15, 2022

 6.3.
 Any meetings shall be held at such a place as the Board may, from time to time, select.

-6.6.
+6.5.
 The President shall not vote except to break a tie.

 Article 7 – Finances

 7.1.
-The annual dues for members shall be determined by the Board with approval of the membership at the annual membership meeting.
+The annual dues for regular members shall be determined by the Board with approval of the membership at the annual membership meeting.

 7.3.
 There shall be no remuneration to individual officers, committee members, or other private persons except for expenses incurred through their duties or services rendered, provided such reimbursements in no way adversely affects MDSC’s qualification under Section 501(c)(3) of the Code.
-Admission fees are waived for officers and board members In lieu of travel and mileage incurred for attending board meetings.

 7.4.
 Exceptions are contracted services with a vendor or a service provider, who is a MDSC member or his/her relative.
 This conflict of interest must be disclosed and recorded in the Board minutes and the contract must be approved by the board and entered in the Board minutes, provided that the charges are reasonable and comparable with or below the existing market conditions.
 The service provider must be given training on the MDSC’s conflict of interest policy and his/her contract be supervised by a non-relative Board member.